sourcefrog/conserve/README.rst

   to the source directory.

 * Send backups to multiple locations: local disk, removable disk, LAN servers, the cloud.

-* A human oriented text UI, and a batch mode that can be read by a GUI or other front end.
+* A human oriented text UI, and a machine UI that can be used to implement out-of-process UIs.
+Web and GUI uis.

 * Set up as a cron job or daemon and then no other maintenance is needed, other than sometimes manually double-checking the backups can be restored and are complete.

 * The backup archive should be a pure function of the source directory